 The Division of Student Affairs cultivates personal development through positive guidance and interaction with students so that they may make informed choices throughout their lives.
 The Division consists of various departments and oversees/is affiliated with a variety of services: AccessAbility Services; Athletics; Bookstore; Box Office; Campus & Student Centers; Campus Ministries; Career Services; Center for Student Involvement; Civic Engagement; Club Sports; Commuters; Counseling Center; Food Services; Greek Life; Health Services; Housing & Residence Life; Intramurals; Judicial Affairs; Misc.
-Auxiliaries; Multicultural Programs; Parent Services; Pre-Collegiate & Access Programs; Recreation; Research & Assessment; SGA/Student Organizations; Shuttle Services; Student Success (Orientation/SCT); Substance Abuse and Prevention Programs (CHOICES); Testing Services; University Police Department; and Veterans Affairs Programming, and The Women’s Center.
+Auxiliaries; Multicultural Programs; Parent Services; Recreation; Research & Assessment; SGA/Student Organizations; Shuttle Services; Student Success (Orientation/SCT); Substance Abuse and Prevention Programs (CHOICES); Testing Services; University Police Department; and Veterans Affairs Programming, and The Women’s Center.

-The Counseling Center provides a wide range of services including individual and group counseling, psycho-educational workshops, training and consultation to students, administration, faculty, staff, and parents, in a safe, confidential and supportive environment.
+The Counseling Center provides a wide range of services including confidential individual and group counseling, psycho-educational workshops, training and consultation to students, administration, faculty, staff, and parents.

 Services are free and available to all matriculated undergraduate and graduate students at Western Connecticut State University.
 Students can contact the Counseling Center at (203) 837-8690 to make an appointment.
 The Counseling Center is located in the Midtown Student Center, Room 222.
 Hours of operation are Monday through Friday between 8:30 a.m. and 4:30 p.m.

 International Student Services

-International applications are accepted from students who wish to pursue full-time graduate study at WCSU.
-Unfortunately, the university is prohibited by law from considering non-immigrant students who wish to study part-time.
+Applications are accepted from F-1 international students who wish to pursue full-time graduate study at WCSU.
+The university is prohibited by law from considering non-immigrant students who wish to study part-time.